Map

 The “Enable map filtering” button

-When the “map filtering” is enabled with the button, the results will be refreshed whenever the map is zoomed or panned.
-So after clicking the button, then zooming or panning the map, only results within the map’s viewport are shown in the filtered listing.
+When the “Enable map filtering” button is enabled, the map’s viewport will behave like a facet filter: the results in the listing will be instantly updated whenever the map is zoomed or panned by the user.
+So after clicking the button, then zooming and/or panning the map, only those results (markers) that are within the map’s current viewport are shown in the filtered listing.
 You can see this in action in the State Parks map demo.

-To understand how map filtering works, you can think of the rectangular viewport of the map acting as a facet filter.
-When map filtering is enabled, you’ll see that the map viewport’s bottom-left, and top-right lat/lng coordinates are present in the URL variables as the active values of the map facet.
-These coordinates are updated when panning or zooming the map, just like any other facet updates its values when making selections.
+To understand how map filtering works exactly, you can think of the rectangular viewport of the map acting as a facet filter.
+When map filtering is enabled, you’ll see that the map viewport’s bottom-left, and top-right lat/lng coordinates are present in FacetWP’s URL variables as the active values of the map facet.
+These coordinates are updated when manually panning or zooming the map, just like any other facet updates its URL variables when making selections.

 Hide the “Enable map filtering” button